symbol/symbol-docs/source/concepts/node.rst

 .. note:: Persisting the state is convenient in networks with a large number of accounts.

 *************
-API Component
+API component
 *************

 **Repository:** |catapult-server|

-P2P nodes can be configured to have an API layer.
-The primary responsibility of the API is to store the data in a readable form in MongoDB.
+Peer nodes can be configured to have an API layer.
+The primary responsibility of an API node is to store the data in a readable form in MongoDB.

-The API :ref:`validates transactions <transaction-validation>` received from the REST component.
+The API nodes :ref:`validate transactions <transaction-validation>` received from the REST nodes.
 Additionally, the broker process that stores changes in MongoDB, forwards them to ZMQ.

-This component is also responsible for collecting the cosignatures of :doc:`aggregated bonded transactions <aggregate-transaction>`, that are only processed once they are complete.
+API nodes are also responsible for collecting the cosignatures of :doc:`aggregated bonded transactions <aggregate-transaction>`, that are only processed once they are complete.

 MongoDB
 =======

 |mongodb| stores blocks, transactions and chain state for high query performance.

-The API updates the MongoDB when:
+The API node updates the linked MongoDB instance when:

 - A new block / a bunch of blocks finished processing.
 - New unconfirmed transactions completed processing.